What Is the Difference Between a Fully Rugged and a Semi-Rugged Industrial Notebook?

 - expansion slots for CANBus, GPIO, or industry-specific modules

-- dedicated antennas for 4G/5G, GNSS, or private network access
+- dedicated antennas for 4G/5G, GNSS, or private network access.

 Semi rugged devices usually provide only basic expansion.